segmentio/analytics-node/README.md

 Some analytics services have REST APIs while others only support client-side integrations.

-You can learn which integrations are supported server-side vs. client-side on your [project's integrations page]((https://segment.io)).
+You can learn which integrations are supported server-side vs. client-side on your [project's integrations]((https://segment.io) page.

 ## Advanced